Limoux, a welcoming city

-Limoux is a welcoming town.
 Here we know what living means and there is no lack of assets to seduce you.
-Starting with three strong points: the longest folk festival in the world; the Carnival, the land that produces the oldest brut in the world; the Blanquette, and, recently recognised, the best white wine in the world.
-But all this does not raise the heads of the Limouxins who know how to remain modest and welcoming.
-Here, life is also a celebration.
-The town council offers you many activities during the summer period.
+Starting with three strong points: the longest folkloric event in the world, its Carnival, the land producing the oldest sparkling wine in the world, its Blanquette.
+But in spite of all this, the people of Limoux know how to remain modest and welcoming.
+Here, life is also a party.
+The municipality proposes you numerous animations during the summer period.